The Best Laptops for Writers 2025 (Famous Authors Choice)

 Battery

-As of 2024, the latest version of the MacBook Air has the M3 chip and the longest battery (along with the M2 MacBook Air) which is approx. 18 hours.
+As of 2025, the latest version of the MacBook Air features the M3 chip and boasts one of the longest battery lives ever (alongside the M2 MacBook Air), clocking in at approximately 18 hours.

-I remember using a 2015 MacBook Air on 14-hour flight in 2019 (just for watching movies) and I still had some juice left after the trip.
-It should be 2-3 hours shorter if you spend all that time writing.
+I remember using a 2015 MacBook Air on a 14-hour flight in 2019 (just for watching movies), and I still had some juice left after the trip.
+If you spend all that time writing instead, you’d probably shave 2–3 hours off that.

-Then there’s also the 2008 MacBook Air I got when I was in college which I remember lasting about two consecutive days without recharge (I had forgotten the adapter and it was finals time so I had no time to go back home).
+And let’s not forget the 2008 MacBook Air I had in college.
+I distinctly remember it lasting two consecutive days without needing a recharge.
+(I’d forgotten my adapter during finals week and had no time to go back home.)

-Below a summary of battery lives of MacBooks throughout the years:
+Here’s a quick summary of MacBook Air battery life across the years:

-Pre-2017 models: Since there aren’t new models, they will be limited to 10 hours on average.
-Some may have even 13 hours if the battery’s been replaced.
+Pre-2017 Models: Since these are older models, expect around 10 hours on average.
+Some may still hit 13 hours if the battery has been replaced.

 MacBook Air | Advertised | Tested |